gkapfham/www.gregorykapfhammer-old.com/research.md

 oft-complimented [presentations]({{site.baseurl}}research/presentations/), and
 useful free and open-source [software]({{site.baseurl}}software/).

-My research has concentrated on several important areas, examples of which are summarized in the following list that references key papers.
+My research has concentrated on several areas, examples of which are summarized in the following list that references key papers.

 <ul class="fa-ul">